yotamoron/coding-names/README.md

 **A bunch of words and other stuff that will help naming stuff while programming.
-The aim of this file is to include words that actually appear in code and carry a very distinct and well-defined meaning, so that the next time you think to yourself 'damn, what is the word I should use in this function name / file name / variable name??' - you'll a place to look...**
+The aim of this file is to include words that actually appear in code and carry a very distinct and well-defined meaning, so that the next time you think to yourself 'damn, what is the word I should use in this function name / file name / variable name??' - you'll have a place to look...**

 ## Free-hand keywords:
 * A